NotStephen9001/Project-3/README.md

 Anthony Senatore -

 ## Our Project:
-(please see the final section of this readme for assignment details)
+Please see the final section of this readme for assignment details.

+# Goal:
+Our goal in this project is to offer a more user-friendly option to access worldwide news.

+## Problem:
+We know users can use common search engines for this, however many translators don’t work well and search engines are often clunky in an unfamiliar language.
+We have all wondered from time to time how the foreign press view our domestic politics, events, culture or local stories, and which they get attention outside of the USA, and where?
+Maybe you’re interested in learning how an international story is being covered in its own locality?

+## Proposal:
 We are solving the problem of diminished access to varied news media due to the limitations of language and media market.

-## Description:

-Users can use the internet however many translators don’t work well and search engines are often clunky in an unfamiliar language.
-We have all wondered from time to time how the foreign press view our politics, events or other stories, and which, if any, stories get attention outside of the USA, and where?
-Maybe you’re interested in learning how an international story is being covered in its own locality.
-Our goal in this project is to offer a more user-friendly option to access worldwide news.
-## Goal:
+We propose using a worldwide news API to provide articles which we will translate to a selected group of languages and then summarize them down to about two lines of text as a preview.
+The idea here being that the user can provide a topic or keyword and search for news stories from around the world, rather than being limited to their own language and market.

 ### This is the activity flow we envision: